Tanzanode/hopechain-frontend/README.md

 # HopeChain-Frontend
-This is the front end developed in React framework and will be connected with motoko backend (IC).
+This project aimed at leveraging the transparency and security of blockchain technology to support social groups such as drug addicts, children and other charitable organizations.The frontend is developed in React framework and connected with motoko backend (IC).

 ## Table of Contents
 - Prerequisites